 What are the roles & responsibilities of the Language Assistant?

-I worked at two schools in Madrid (the first year my hours were split between two schools and my second year I stayed on with just one) and I had great experiences with both.
+My first year in Madrid, my hours were split between two schools and my second year I stayed on with just one, and I had great experiences with both.
 I’m a hands on kind of person and prefer to take on the “lead teacher” role, but I definitely feel that they would have been there to support me had I not.

 Not everyone has such a great experience.
 I’ve heard of some LAs who are expected to do everything from day one, others who are expected to do nothing and spend most of their school days twiddling their thumbs and dying of boredom, and others who just have a generally crap work environment – gossipy coworkers, unruly students, whatevs.